douglazarini/design-articles/README.md

 # Design Articles (design-articles)

 ## Description
-Design articles that we can co-create in collaboration with other people.
+Design articles that we can co-create and translate in collaboration with other people.

 ## Introduction
 First at all, the objective of all this is to help people and create impact.
 So you are welcome to use and collaborate with those articles.